hanishkvc/prgs-docs-spreadsheetkvc/README.md

 logic has been handled reasonably now.
 This also brings in few of the other updates/cleanups/ fixes mentioned before into the main branch now.

+### 20200829IST1619

+Added a new secFromPrimitives branch which implements a form of authenticated encryption on its own using the primitives in the cryptography.hazmat package, rather than depending on cryptograpy fernet recipe.

+Spreadsheet package updated to use this new internal implementation as part of its password protected save (pw) and load (pl) commands, by default.
+User can change bInternalEncDec var to switch between internal and fernet logics.

+NOTE: The internal and external AE implementations are not bitstream compatible with one another, even thou both are potentially following similar concept to some extent.
+So a password protected file saved using one ae implementation cant be loaded by the other implementation.

 ## Vasudhaiva Kutumbakam (the World is One Family)